Amy-L-Adams/kakariki/SNPCalling_AA.md

 the output is the file out.imiss

-Two individuals with loads of missing data (-p 3):
+Two individuals with loads of missing data >90%

-CHECK WITH LUDO WHAT CONSTITUTES LOADS AND LOADS OF MISSING DATA AND SHOULD BE REMOVED HERE.
+(Ludo said taht 70-80% missing data is not too bad especially for doing phylogenetics.

 ```
 #Yellow_FT3310   715525  0       708453  0.990116 (this was previously discarded in previous SNP calling step)